Code-Institute-Submissions/my_first_website-1/README.md

 ###### Audios
 - They were obtained from David and the Giants website.
 ##### Acknowledgements
-- To my mentor Antonija Simic who was available everytime i booked session and for helping me with navigation and pushing this project to Github.
+- To my mentor Antonija Simic who was available everytime i booked session and for helping me with navigation and pushing this project to Github.[Here are her GitHub](https://github.com/tonkec)
 - Daragh Ö Tuama who adviced me to try two screens and it worked.